whothefluff/abap-RAP2023example/README.md

 - Creating DB names with ABAP notation is automatically translated to camelcase in CDS

 TODO:
-* Test virtual aggr and determination aggr
+* Test virtual aggr (cons: only for RAP, generic types, calc fields by index with no ID, needs add class) and determination aggr (cons: only for RAP)
 * Test localized
 * Implement Orders
 * Finish BDEF for Status